-Cerebral Contusion and Intracerebral Hematoma
+Cerebral Contusion and Intracerebral Haematoma

 Treatment Options

 Any minor or major brain injury should be monitored closely under a doctor’s supervision.
-It is an emergency condition which requires immediate treatment.
+It is an emergency condition that requires immediate treatment.
 The treatment options vary according to the type and severity of the injury.

-Treatment may include
+Treatment may include:

-- Surgical intervention with a craniotomy to remove the cerebral contusion
+- Surgical intervention with a craniotomy to remove the cerebral contusion.

-- Medication to control the intracranial pressure
+- Medication to control the intracranial pressure.

-After any sort of a brain injury, the patient should be carefully observed and noted for the following symptoms
+After any sort of a brain injury, the patient should be carefully observed and noted for the following symptoms:

 A contusion occurs when a sudden physical assault causes damage to the brain.